Accounting (Post-Baccalaureate Diploma)

 Interested in pursuing a Chartered Professional Accountant (CPA) designation?
-Get started with this two-year, co-operative education eligible post-baccalaureate diploma program.
+Get started with the two-year Post-Baccalaureate Diploma in Accounting.
 This program is designed for students who hold a bachelor’s degree in a discipline other than commerce or business administration.

-For students interested in pursuing further education, the Post-Baccalaureate Diploma in Accounting satisfies the entrance requirements of the Chartered Professional Accountant’s (CPA) Professional Education Program (PEP).
-From there, graduates can move on to careers as tax auditors, financial officers, controllers, auditors and financial analysts.
+If you are interested in pursuing further education, the Post-Baccalaureate Diploma in Accounting satisfies the entrance requirements of the Chartered Professional Accountant’s (CPA) Professional Education Program (PEP).
+From there, you can move on to careers such as tax auditor, financial officer, controller, auditor and financial analyst.

 Day and evening courses, offered year-round to both part-time and full-time students, provide individuals with flexibility while earning their post-baccalaureate diploma.

 Students whose degree is in commerce or business administration should apply for entrance into the Post-Degree Diploma in Accounting program.

 - Successful completion of 60 credits

 - Courses used towards a previously received credential can be used to meet program requirements, but additional courses will need to be taken to replace these credits.
 Please contact the program co-ordinator for approval of substitutions.

 - 50% (30 credits) of all coursework must be completed at Douglas College

 - 18 credits out of 33 upper level credits must be completed at Douglas College

 - A minimum program GPA of 2.00 is required